EVERYTHING YOU NEED TO KNOW ABOUT LIQUID EYELINER

 One look you can do with liquid liner is the “tightline” look.
 The idea behind tightlining is to put a lot of emphasis on defining the lash line without using thick eyeliner.
 A lot of times, a no-makeup makeup look will use a subtle tightlining to define the eyes without using a lot of eye products.

 First, you never want to try to put on one single swoop of liquid liner across your lash line.
 Even professionals have difficulty making one swoop look uniform.
-Instead, use small strokes.
+Instead, use small strokes and remeber liquid liner tends to dry quickly.
 The easiest way to tightline your eyes with liquid liner is to “connect the dots”.
 Look at your individual lashes and think of the base of each lash as being a “dot”.
 Using your liquid liner and using very short strokes, connect all the “dots” together.
 You won’t see a long pronounced eyeliner shape, however, you will see your eyes more defined and your lashes looking thicker.
 Try it on one eye first and compare the two to see what we mean.
-You can also do this technique on both your upper lash line and lower if you want more definition there.
+You can also do this technique on your lower lash line as well if you want more definition.